 In the screenshot below, the content on the far right is sponsored by TimberTech, and the one below it is sponsored by The Home Depot.

 We penned a post at the end of last year (this one) on how HUGE Pinterest is for home decor and DIY brands.
 Let me just recap one piece of that info here:

 User-wise, Pinterest doesn’t have as many monthly active users as Facebook or Instagram.
-At the end of September 2018, the platform had 250 million monthly active users.
-But unlike Facebook and Instagram, 93% of Pinners use the platform to plan for or make purchases.
+As of May 2023, the platform has 463 million monthly active users, according to the company’s Business page.
+But unlike Facebook and Instagram, 9 in 10 Pinners use the platform to plan for or make purchases.
 Sixty percent of Pinners have used Pinterest to actually MAKE purchasing decisions for home decor.

 Home decor is one of the three most popular search categories on Pinterest as well as one of the top shopping categories that lead to purchases.

 Now, a large DIY project (like building something in the backyard) is probably going to require a longer campaign to get the attention of dads, sons, and daughters, AND give them time to mentally plan how they would do it without Mom finding out, AND to buy materials, AND to do the work.